codefresh-io/docs.codefresh.io/_docs/single-sign-on/oidc/oidc-keycloak.md

 1. Configuring SSO settings for Keycloak in Codefresh
 1. Configuring redirect URIs in Keycloak

+>**IMPORTANT**:
+ >KeycloakServer changed `/auth` endpoint from version 17.0.0.
+Currently Codefresh does not support Keycloak version 17.0.0 or higher.
+ >As a workaround, start KeycloakServer with this parameter:  `--http-<relative-path>=/auth/`.

 ## Step 1: Create Client in Keycloak

 Create a Keycloak client for Codefresh.